-The cost of R22 is rising because of the decreasing supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the reducing supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your AC equipment was produced before January 2010, you have a couple options:

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!